Diocese of Lipari: Geology

-Lipari is a volcanic island.
-Its last major eruption took place in 729, leaving a high pumice cone which is 476m (1570 feet) high; the population must have fled, at least temporarily.
+Lipari is a volcanic island, and as a result often suffers earthquakes, occassionally of considerable but local force.
+A major eruption took place in 729, leaving a high pumice cone which is 476m (1570 feet) high; the population must have fled, at least temporarily.
+Another major eruption took place on the north end of Lipari at Rocche Rosse in 1220.

 One crater, called Monte Pilato, is mined for pumice and has numerous caves.
+Anachronistically, Monte Pilato figures in the romance of Agatho, the purported first bishop of the island in the 260's.
 There are still hot springs and fumaroles.